What Do Reviewers Like to See in Grant Proposals?

 Prioritize Clear Writing

-If a reviewer can’s follow what you’re saying, it’s impossible for your application to be successful.
+If a reviewer can’t follow what you’re saying, it’s impossible for your application to be successful.
 The importance of submitting a clearly written proposal cannot be overstated.
-For many people, their writing is clearer and easier to read and usually more engaging the closer it is to the way they normally talk.
-If writing does not come naturally to you and you cannot find anyone to help you to write the proposal, try recording yourself talking about how you will approach each section of the grant application.
+For many people, their writing is clearer, easier to read, and more engaging the closer it is to how they normally talk.
+If writing does not come naturally to you and you cannot find anyone to help you write the proposal, try recording yourself explaining how you will approach each section of the grant application.
 Next, listen to the recording and enter your notes into your proposal outline under the appropriate heading.
 You may even want to transcribe parts of the recording verbatim.
 This technique can help overcome writer’s block if you can articulate your thoughts orally.

 Keep Your Language Jargon-Free